Lemoncode/bootcamp-backend/00-stack-documental/04-rest-api/07-testing/03-debug/README.md

 npm install
 ```

-## Debugging Jest
+## Debugging Vitest

-Jest is running over node, so we could use VS Code for debugging jest specs:
+Vitest is running over node, so we could use VS Code for debugging jest specs:

 ### Using JavaScript Debug Terminal

-Since `jest` is a nodejs process, we could use the integraded `JavaScript Debug Terminal` provided by VS Code.
+Since `Vitest` is a nodejs process, we could use the integraded `JavaScript Debug Terminal` provided by VS Code.

 > More info [here](https://www.lemoncode.tv/curso/vs-code-js-debugging/leccion/javascript-debug-terminal)